ntua-el20069/oceanos-visualization-2024/README.md

 the MEBC 2024.
 It is hosted on web, to visit follow the link below:
 [Oceanos Visualization Website](http://oceanosntua.pythonanywhere.com/)

-# Quick Changes in the Code
+## Quick Changes in the Code

 1. `useful.py`: Ctrl + F: `CHANGE` : to see how to change csv that is read, reading of last line of the csv `REAL_TIME`, change significant paths.
 In addition, modify variables so as to select if you want to send to web-host (pythonanywhere) or server (e.g. your computer running server python code) or both.
 (If you do not send to server, you do not need to run ngrok and server code !).
-Finally you can change the `console_id` with the id of a pythonanywhere console that is open.
 2. `App.py`: Ctrl + F : `CHANGE` : set `mode` to the value 'local' for Rasberry or your computer testing, 'server' for the PC running server code
 3. [Add CSV in this Folder](https://github.com/ntua-el20069/oceanos-visualization-2024/tree/web/static/csv)
 4. [Javascript Files](https://github.com/ntua-el20069/oceanos-visualization-2024/tree/web/static/functions): <br>